opensearch-project/documentation-website/_install-and-configure/upgrade-opensearch/appendix/rolling-upgrade-lab.md

 The steps used in this lab were validated on an arbitrarily-chosen [Amazon Elastic Compute Cloud (Amazon EC2)](https://aws.amazon.com/ec2/) `t2.large` instance using [Amazon Linux 2](https://aws.amazon.com/amazon-linux-2/) kernel version `Linux 5.10.162-141.675.amzn2.x86_64` and [Docker](https://www.docker.com/) version `20.10.17, build 100c701`.
 The instance was provisioned with an attached 20 GiB gp2 [Amazon Elastic Block Store (EBS)](https://aws.amazon.com/ebs/) root volume.
 These specifications are included for informational purposes and do not represent hardware requirements for OpenSearch or OpenSearch Dashboards.

 References to the `$HOME` path on the host machine in this procedure are represented by the tilde character ("~") to make the instructions more portable.
-If you would prefer to specify an absolute path, modify the volume paths define in `upgrade-demo-cluster.sh` to reflect your environment.
+If you would prefer to specify an absolute path, modify the volume paths define in `upgrade-demo-cluster.sh` and used throughout relevant commands in this document to reflect your environment.

 ## Set up the environment